-White Racist Gets a Slap on the Wrist in Fatal Stabbing of Black Man
+Wait!
+Did A Kansas City Man Get Off Easy For Fatally Stabbing a Black Man?

-A Black man was killed in a racially motivated stabbing outside a liquor store in Kansas City.
-And according to the Kansas City Star, the white suspect was handed charges… but for disturbing the peace, not for taking someone’s life.
+A white man accused of killing a Black man in Kansas City has been charged with a slap on the wrist, charged with disturbing the peace and nothing else in connection with a deadly stabbing, according to the Kansas City Star.

-Jon “Mike” Rone Jr. got into an altercation with Sean Tonkin outside Liquor Land, located around the eastern border of Kansas City, Mo.
+Jon “Mike” Rone Jr. got into an altercation with Sean Tonkin outside Liquor Land, located around the city’s eastern border.
 Authorities say Tonkin used the N-word “in a hateful and racially motivated tone” toward Rone.
 Surveillance camera footage showed Rone armed with a club walking around the side of the store behind Tonkin, then stumbling back, uttering, “he stabbed me,” before collapsing on the floor.

 Police said Tonkin was found with blood splatter on his clothes and carrying a folding knife with an American flag on the handle.
 Witnesses and Rone’s relatives say Tonkin was looking to “kill a n***er.”
 But when he was arrested by Independence officers, they only charged him with a misdemeanor count of disturbing the peace.